RISHI27-dot/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 interfaces.
 The packing of the data on the bus is determined by the hardware, however the bit depth is still specific to the format.

+The colour components and the native pixel order are determined by the :ref:`V4L2_CID_COLOR_PATTERN <image-source-control-color-pattern>` control.

 .. tabularcolumns:: |p{2.0cm}|p{4.0cm}|p{11.3cm}|

 .. cssclass:: longtable